raspberrypilearning/scratch-3-phrasebook/en/step_3.md

 ## Drawing sprites and a backdrop

-In this project, I will be translating from my first language, English , into other languages and using the English flag.
-If your first language is available in both the translate and text to speech extensions, don’t hesitate to use it instead.
+In this project, I will be translating from English, my first language, into other languages, and I will be using the English flag.
+If your first language is available in both the Translate and Text to Speech extensions, you can choose to use this language instead.

 --- task ---
-To start, open the [starter project](resources/PhrasebookStarter.sb3)
+To start, open the [starter project](resources/PhrasebookStarter.sb3).

 --- /task ---
 --- task ---

 Next, create the main backdrop.
-The first backdrop will contain flags to represent the languages we will be using.
+The first backdrop should contain flags to represent the languages in the phrasebook.

-Use the button in the bottom right corner to choose a backdrop.
+Click on the button in the bottom right-hand corner to open the backdrops library.

 ![Scratch 3.0 choose a backdrop button](images/backdropButton.png)

-Choose a backdrop from the library or create your own.
+Choose a backdrop from the library, or if you want to, you can create your own.
 I chose Wall 1.

 --- /task ---

 --- task ---
-Next you will add a flag sprite.
-The Spanish flag is already provided.
-Now draw the England flag, it is a white flag with a red cross in the middle.
-Mine is below.
+Next, add a flag sprite.
+A sprite looking like the Spanish flag is already included in the starter project.
+Now draw the England flag, or the flag of the country you live in.

+The English flag is white with a red cross in the centre, like this one drawn by me:

 [[[generic-scratch3-draw-sprite]]]

 ![Scratch 3.0 canvas](images/EnglandDrawing.png)

-Using the sprite information panel below the stage, rename your sprite "england".
+In the sprite information panel below the Stage, rename your sprite 'england' (or give it your country's name instead).

 --- /task ---

-Next, let's look at some of the new features in Scratch 3!
+Next, we will look at some of the new features of Scratch 3.0!